408apple/IMEI/README.md

 </a>

 # IMEI Query System
-This application is a tool that makes it easy to query sim card IMEI numbers and retrieve information.
+This application is a tool that makes it easy to query the IMEI numbers of devices with sim cards and retrieve information.

 <h1 align="center">IMEI Query System Logo</h1>